x-tabdeveloping/turftopic/docs/clustering.md

         model = ClusteringTopicModel(dimensionality_reduction=TSNE(n_components=2, metric="cosine"))
         ```
         TSNE is a classic method for producing non-linear lower-dimensional representations of high-simensional embeddings.
-        TSNE has an inherent clustering property, which helps clustering models find groups of data.
         While it is widely used, it has many well-known issues, such as poor representation of global relations, and artificial clusters.

         !!! tip "Use openTSNE for better performance!"